ironcatan/aw-notify-chronly/README.md

 4. **New day greetings**: Welcome message with current date
 5. **Server status**: Alerts when ActivityWatch server connectivity changes

+### Tips for Configuration

+- **Category Names**: Must match exactly what ActivityWatch reports.
+Check your ActivityWatch dashboard to see available categories.
+- **Positive vs. Negative Alerts**: Use `positive = true` for activities you want to encourage (shows "Goal reached!"), and `positive = false` for activities you want to limit (shows "Time spent").
+- **Threshold Strategy**: Start with longer thresholds and adjust based on your habits.
+Too many notifications can become counterproductive.
+- **Emoji in Labels**: Use emoji in labels to make notifications more visually distinctive and easier to identify at a glance.
+- **Testing Configuration**: Use `--output-only` flag to test your configuration without desktop notifications: `./target/release/aw-notify --output-only start`
+- **Editing Configuration**: After the initial run, you can edit the generated configuration file to customize your alerts and preferences.

 ## Compatibility
 - **100% behavioral compatibility** with Python version